NASA-IMPACT/hls-foundation-os/sen1floods11/README.md

 ## Additional documentation
-This project builds on [MMSegmentation](https://mmsegmentation.readthedocs.io/en/0.x/).
-For additional documentation, consult their docs (please note this is currently version 0.30.0 of MMSegmentation, not latest).
+This project builds on [MMSegmentation](https://mmsegmentation.readthedocs.io/en/0.x/) and [MMCV](https://mmcv.readthedocs.io/en/v1.5.0/).
+For additional documentation, consult their docs (please note this is currently version 0.30.0 of MMSegmentation and version 1.5.0 of MMCV, not latest).